MistermindX/BlackJack/README.md

 **_Description_**

 This is a Blackjack game designed with Javascript.
+It is deployed on Surge.

 ---